 But that doesn't mean you should buy coverage just because you're young.
 The key, says McGonigle, is for young people to lock in coverage when they need it.

 Do it for your family and home

-Protecting the home and family are often the key drivers behind a life insurance purchase, says Scott Halliwell, a Certified Financial Planner with USAA Wealth Management.
+Protecting the home and family are often the key drivers behind a life insurance purchase, says Scott Halliwell, a CFP professional with USAA Wealth Management.

 Homeowners often need coverage to spare family members from the financial burden.

 "This could mean making sure there's enough coverage to pay off the mortgage, even if the survivors ultimately decide not to use the money for that purpose," Halliwell says.

 But while life insurance protection for the home may be seen as optional, providing for children is a different story.

 "For parents, the need is much greater and less debatable," says Halliwell.
 "If a parent passes away, their children still need food, clothing and shelter.
 If the deceased parent's income was also the funding source for college saving, replacing this should be considered, as well."